samWson/smalltalk-and-erlang/article.md

 Processes can interact by sending messages to each other.
 If you know the PID of a process then you can send it a message.
 The sender has no control over how the receiver responds to the message.
 This can happen synchronously or asynchronously.

-It used to when I first started making things with Elixir I would turn to processes as an equivalent to objects.
-This equivalence is wrong for the most part.
-The difference is in the level of abstraction.
-Objects are the most fundamental element of Smalltalk programming but in Elixir modules it's functions and data.
-But when you start to introduce processes to model the behavior of your program then Elixir starts to resemble the message passing objects of an object oriented language.

 ### Where they Differ

 We can see that objects and processes have key characteristics in common.
 Erlang took the concept further though.

 Processes don't just isolate state they also isolate execution.
 When an object sends a message to another the thread of execution passes from the sender to the receiver while the behavior is carried out and then the thread of execution returns to the receiver.
 When a process sends a message to another process the senders thread of execution continues independently of the receiver.
 The sender may wait for a response from the receiver, in which case it is blocking, or it may continue asynchronously.
 Message passing between processes is assumed to be unreliable with no guarantee of delivery.

-Collectively what this means is that processes are Object Oriented system made safe for concurrency.
+Collectively what this means is that processes are an Object Oriented system with features that make it safe for concurrency as a first design choice.
 The Erlang programs and those of its descendants are Concurrent Object Oriented systems.

+It used to when I first started making things with Elixir I would turn to processes as an equivalent to objects.
+This equivalence is wrong for the most part.
+The difference is in the level of abstraction.
+Objects are the most fundamental element of Smalltalk programming but in Elixir modules it's functions and data.
+But when you start to introduce processes to model the behavior of your program then Elixir starts to resemble the message passing objects of an object oriented language.

 ### Message Passing Objects and Processes